dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/mapping-attributes.md

 ## RequiredAttribute

 <xref:System.ComponentModel.DataAnnotations.RequiredAttribute> is applied to a property to indicate that the property cannot be `null`.
 In the context of relationships, `[Required]` is usually used on a foreign key property.
-Doing do makes the foreign key not nullable, thereby making the relationship required.
+Doing so makes the foreign key not nullable, thereby making the relationship required.
 For example, with the following types, the `Post.BlogId` property is made non-nullable, and the relationship becomes required.

 <!--
         public class Blog